 Biography.

-Jesse M. Keenan is the Favrot II Associate Professor of Sustainable Real Estate and Urban Planning within the faculty of the School of Architecture at Tulane University in New Orleans, Louisiana.
-Keenan’s teaching and research advances the interdisciplinary fields of sustainable real estate and infrastructure finance and development.
-Keenan’s research focuses on the intersection of climate change adaptation and the built environment, including aspects of design, engineering, regulation, planning and financing.
+Jesse M. Keenan is the Favrot II Associate Professor of Sustainable Real Estate and Urban Planning, Director of the Center on Climate Change and Urbanism, and Director of the Climate Change Science and Practice Minor Program at Tulane University.
+Keenan’s research focuses on the intersection of climate change mitigation and adaptation in the built environment, including aspects of design, engineering, regulation, planning and financing.
 Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
-Keenan formerly served as the Area Head for Real Estate and Built Environment on the faculty of the Harvard Graduate School of Design; Fellow of Science, Technology and Public Policy at the Harvard Kennedy School of Government; as the Research Director of the Center for Urban Real Estate on the faculty of the Graduate School of Architecture, Planning and Preservation at Columbia University; and, as Visiting Scholar at the Perry World House at the University of Pennsylvania.
-Keenan currently serves as an elected Honorary Research Associate in Sustainable Finance at the Smith School of Enterprise and the Environment at Oxford University.
+Keenan formerly served as the Director and Area Head for Real Estate and Built Environment on the faculty of the Harvard Graduate School of Design; Fellow of Science, Technology and Public Policy at the Harvard Kennedy School of Government; and as the Research Director of the Center for Urban Real Estate on the faculty of the Graduate School of Architecture, Planning and Preservation at Columbia University, as well as visiting appointments at the University of Pennsylvania and Oxford University.

-Keenan has completed regional economic planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; real estate research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility and real estate research for the Lennar Foundation; urban development research in Miami supported by the Knight Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; infrastructure resilience with the U.S. Army Corps of Engineers; resilience, infrastructure and demography research for the RAND Corporation and the U.S. Department of Homeland Security; socioeconomic indicator development for climate adaptation with the EPA, supported by the National Science Foundation; and, has testified in the U.S. Senate on matters relating to climate change, infrastructure and public finance.
-Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and he began his research career working for the late Professor Charles Haar of Harvard Law School.
+Keenan has completed regional economic planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; real estate research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility and real estate research for the Lennar Foundation; urban development research in Miami supported by the Knight Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; infrastructure resilience with the U.S. Army Corps of Engineers; resilience, infrastructure and demography research for the RAND Corporation and the U.S. Department of Homeland Security; socioeconomic indicator development for climate adaptation with the EPA, supported by the National Science Foundation; and, has testified in the U.S. Congress on matters relating to climate change, infrastructure and public finance.

 Keenan was among the first scholars to study the relationship between climate change and real estate and was among the first to publish peer reviewed evidence of the existence of a climate change signal in a real estate market and in a mortgage market.
-Among other contributions, Keenan coined the term “Climate Gentrification.”
-Keenan’s theory of Climate Gentrification has gone on to shape a global discourse on the relationship between climate change, social equity and applied economics.
+Keenan’s theory of “Climate Gentrification” has gone on to shape a global discourse on the relationship between climate change, social equity and applied economics.
 Keenan also developed the concepts of “Bluelining” and the “Climate Intelligence Arms Race,” which have framed active domestic and international policy conversations concerning the role and distributional impact of market-based adaptation.

 Keenan is the Executive Producer of the globally recognized climate change podcast America Adapts, which was nominated for Best “Green” Podcast at the 2021 iHeart Radio Podcast Awards and was a 2022 Webby Awards Honoree for Sustainability and Environment Podcasts.
-Keenan formerly served as Chair of the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida, and, the Enhancing Community Resilience (EnCoRe) Program Oversight Committee at the National Academies of Sciences.
+Keenan formerly served as Chair of the Keeping Currents climate change initiative of the Van Alen Institute, which resulted in the design, development and construction of experimental prototypes for landscape flood protection in South Florida.
+Keenan ahs served on various committees and boards at the Mori Foundation, The Municipal Art Society, Stanford University, the University of Florida, and the National Academies of Sciences, Engineering, and Medicine.
+Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and he began his research career working for the late Professor Charles Haar of Harvard Law School.

 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (MoMA), including Foreclosed: Rehousing the American Dream (Community Growth REIT (2012)) and Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation (2014)).
 Keenan has the distinction of being the first person to exhibit an excel spreadsheet at MoMA.